-During 2007, each of the Company's non-employee directors was entitled to an annual retainer of \$95,000.
-Effective as of the 2008 Annual Meeting, the annual retainer was reduced to \$70,000.
+We pay an annual director's fee equal to \$70,000 to each director who is not an officer or employee.
 Except for directors who own, through direct ownership or voting control, 5,000 shares or more of the Company's Class A Common Stock, a minimum of one-half of the compensation paid to the Company's non-employee directors is required to be paid in the form of shares of the Company's Class A Common Stock.
 In addition, each of the Company's non-employee directors may elect to receive all or a portion of the balance of their director compensation in the form of shares of the Company's Class A Common Stock, subject to applicable limitations on ownership as described in the Company's charter.
+Director's fees are paid in advance on March 15, June 15, September 15 and December 15 of each year.
+We also reimburse all directors for costs and expenses for attending these meetings.
 Directors who are also employees of the Company are not separately compensated for their service as directors.

 The Company has agreed to compensate Mr. Jaumot on a different basis than the other non-employee director.
 Mr. Jaumot is compensated for his board service on an hourly basis using the standard hourly rate used in his CPA practice.
-During 2011, Mr. Jaumot's hourly rate was \$395 per hour.
-Mr. Jaumot's current hourly rate is \$415.
+During 2012, Mr. Jaumot's hourly rate was \$415 per hour.
+Mr. Jaumot's current hourly rate is \$435.